manoj-gupta/manoj-gupta.github.io/_posts/2020-07-29-Kafka-Basics.md

 ## Installation

-* Download binary from Kafka Download [website](https://kafka.apache.org/downloads).
+* Download Kafka's binary from [official download page](https://kafka.apache.org/downloads).
 * Untar it to a directory using following command ```tar -xvf kafka_2.12–2.5.0.tgz``` Calling this directory as ```KAFKA_DIR``` for future reference.
 * Check it is running using ```bin/kafka-topics.sh```
 * Add the path to ```PATH``` environment variable by editing ```.profile``` file